 The assessment team conducted a review of the source code and identified a number of issues with the software the developer should consider in future updates to the code.

+11.1.1 MeMoSeE Intel c++ Compiler Error

-11.1.1 MeMoSeE does not compile with the Intel c++ compiler
+MeMoSeE does not compile with the Intel c++ compiler.

 The Intel c++ compiler threw a compilation error on a typo.
 A cout statement in ImpactSites_and_ROI::getDbeta in the file lunarEjecta_SecondaryFluxData.cpp